-(Game source: Developer Steam key.)
+(Game source: Publisher review key.)

-(Spoiler levels: Narrative, low.
-Mechanical, medium-high-ish.)
+(Spoiler levels: Narrative, medium.
+Mechanical, medium-high.)

 (Game source: Patreon funds.)

 After the break: Has CrossCode been worth this continent-spanning, serendipity-filled wait?
 The answer is…

 You might have noticed that my schedule’s been a little on-again-off-again the last few weeks, with a shorter Indie Wonderland what felt like every other week — and then nothing at all yesterday, for which I apologize.
 My life has just been busy for the last few weeks: Between increasing workloads, running appointments, and social obligations, it’s been difficult for me to find the time to play (new) games long enough to be able to review them.
 I’ve been using shorter games and game musings as a substitute for weeks where I don’t have anything, while carrying longer games over multiple weeks, to give myself time to write something good — rather one good article every two weeks than one rushed, incomplete-feeling one every one week, that’s my motto.